abhiss/symmetrical-octo-waffle/ProjectDocument.md

 # Sub-Roles

-## Camera / Aiming / Shooting & Reloading/ Grenade - Dominic Quintero
+## Camera / Aiming / Shooting & Reloading - Dominic Quintero

 ### Camera
 We didn't want the camera to be at a fixed location and follow the player.
 We wanted to immerse our players more by having the camera move where they aim, but this provided a challenge as one-to-one camera position + camera offset to the mouse's world position did not yield the desired results, and we wanted to keep the player within the camera at all times.
 Our approach, [CharacterCamera.cs](https://github.com/abhiss/symmetrical-octo-waffle/blob/main/Assets/Scripts/Camera/CharacterCamera.cs) allows for a radius of "play" within the player's radius.
 We calculate the normalized direction between the `PlayerPosition` and the `MouseWorldPosition` We get the current distance between these points and multiply the directional vector by this clamped distance, giving us our radius of play and our camera's point position.
 We can then customize this by setting the cameras local position and rotation within the player prefab with ease, the local position will be used as the cameras offset, giving us `CameraPosition = CameraPoint + CameraOffset` With this implementation, if we set the plane's position to the player's position, we can easily have the camera raise and fall with the player.
 Effectively keeping the player within the camera at all times, giving the player a region of "play", and adding that extra layer of immersion.